champioz/twitchrecommender/README.md

 [utils/clean_unprocessed_files.py](https://github.com/champioz/twitchrecommender/blob/main/utils/clean_unprocessed_files.py): A preliminary data cleaning step that checks the directory of web-scraped data for errors or corrupted/empty files, and deletes all files associated with channels that encountered any such errors.
 This prevents a channel with faulty or incomplete data from being included in the cleaned data set.
 Channels affected are logged for attempted re-collection.

-### B) Transforming thousands of historic broadcast CSVs into a high-dimensional adjacency matrix
+### B) Transforming thousands of past broadcast CSVs into a high-dimensional adjacency matrix

 [utils/twitch_preprocess.py](https://github.com/champioz/twitchrecommender/blob/main/utils/twitch_preprocess.py): Primary file for data cleaning.
 Combines all collected CSV files into a master adjacency matrix, containing a row for every channel in the data set and a column for every game or category.
 Each intersection indicates the proportion of total broadcast hours that channel dedicated to that game or category.
 Also generates a channel statistics dataset, cleaned and standardized to convert all dates to numerical time data (e.g., account creation date converted to account age in minutes).